front-end-intermediate/5-express/readme.md

 const Recipe = mongoose.model('Recipe', RecipeSchema);
 ```

-In Mongoose a [Schema](https://mongoosejs.com/docs/guide.html#schemas) maps to a MongoDB collection and defines the shape of the documents in that collection.
-Here, we've got a schema with two properties, `name` which will be a string and `ingredients` which will be an array.
+Models are defined by passing a Schema instance to mongoose.model.
+Here we are saving the model to a variable called Recipe.

+Once you have a model you can call methods on it.
+The actual interaction with the data happens with the Model.
+That's the object that you can call `.find()`, `.findOne()`, etc on.
+The documentation for [finding documents](https://mongoosejs.com/docs/api/model.html#model_Model.find) is pretty straightforward.
+There are a number of [useful methods](https://mongoosejs.com/docs/api/model.html) on the model.

-Create a route that displays recipes:
+Create a route in `server.js` that displays recipes:

 ```js
 app.get('/api/recipes', function(req, res) {